 - While the execution of the breakfast failed, it was nice of the triplets to try to do something to help their Uncle Donald out.

-- Despite their hostility, Scrooge admires that Donald is finding a job and asking for a babysitter, rather than a handout or a loan.
+- Despite their hostility, Scrooge is proud of Donald for finding a job and asking him to babysit the boys, rather than for a handout or a loan.
 It's how Scrooge built himself up from being a poor shoe-shiner in Scotland, after all.

-- Scrooge warming up to the nephews and Webby.
-Not only all they adventures in the making, but all the trouble they caused gave Scrooge the most fun he had in years.Scrooge: You kids are nothing but trouble!
+- Scrooge warming up to the kids.
+Not only are they adventurers in the making, but all the trouble they caused gave Scrooge the most fun he had in years.Scrooge: You kids are nothing but trouble!
 Curse me kilts, have I missed trouble...[knowing smile] I suppose I'll have to keep an eye on you to teach you how to get into trouble properly.

 - When Scrooge gives the initial "Family is nothing but trouble" line, check the wall behind him.
 There is a framed photo of Donald Duck, smiling.
-Scrooge never let his family entirely go.
+Scrooge never let his family go entirely.

 - Donald gushing and showing off pictures of the nephews to Glomgold's employees.
 As much as they drive him crazy he truly loves them.
 He even misses them when he's only been apart from them for a day.Donald: Look!
 Little Dewey's first steps!
 (A picture of baby Dewey on a mattress surrounded by pillows) And this is Huey in in the playoffs!
 (A picture of Huey in full football gear with Donald) He was the water boy!
 And this is us climbing the Grand Canyon... displays at the supermarket!
 (A picture of Donald climbing a cardboard soda bottle with Grand Canyon on it)Donald: I miss them so much... but we need this job...

 - Sure it's a joke about how overprotective Donald is, but he made sure Huey got his own uniform, pads, and helmet like the other kids even though he was just the waterboy.